hasnainmamdani/hello-world/README.md

 # hello-world

 I am Hasnain.
-I do not like the Coke I bought from moon the other day.
-Trust me the one of Earth is far superior.
-You should die on Earth, really.
+I do not like the Coke I bought from the Moon the other day.
+Trust me the one available on Earth is far superior.
+You should live and die on Earth, really.